 - Aseptic processing is uniquely challenging because it requires careful planning, thoroughly trained personnel, and specialized facilities/equipment to properly execute.

-- Cleanroom facilities and aseptic processes should be designed to minimize contamination risk from materials, equipment, and personnel.
+- Cleanroom facilities and aseptic processes are designed to minimize contamination risk from personnel, materials, and equipment.

 - Sterile lyophilization requires investment into specialized equipment, facilities, and knowledge, so choosing the right CDMO to scale-up your process is critical for successs.